-The Indiana Residential Care Assistance Program (RCAP) is a state funded program, similar to assisted living, that provides financial support to elderly, blind, or disabled Indiana residents who cannot live alone.
-Eligible individuals must live in (or be willing to move into) residential care facilities or housing which is licensed by the Indiana State Department of Heath and have an approved RCAP contract from the Division of Aging.
+The Indiana Residential Care Assistance Program (RCAP) is a state funded program that provides financial support to elderly, blind, or disabled Indiana residents who cannot live alone.
+Eligible individuals must live in (or be willing to move into) a residential care facility or housing that is licensed by the Indiana State Department of Health and has an approved RCAP contract from the Indiana Family Social Services Administration.
+Division of Aging.

 Indiana residents who are eligible for the Indiana Residential Care Assistance Program receive financial assistance in the form of an approved daily allowance, which is set up by the Division of Aging.
-This aids in covering the cost of housing, meals, and laundry at RCAP approved housing facilities.
+This aids in covering the cost of housing, meals, and laundry at RCAP-approved housing facilities.

 A wait list may exist for this program.